ClickCease

 Can I set up an installment plan for overdue property taxes in Alabama?

-Some Alabama counties may offer payment plans for property taxes that are past due.
-Talk to the county tax collector or revenue office about payment choices to avoid more fines.
+Some Alabama counties may offer payment plans for past-due property taxes.
+Talk to the county tax collector or revenue office about payment choices to avoid additional fines.

 What are the consequences of late property tax payments in Alabama?